MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 ## Set environment variables

-1. Run the following commands to enable the login UI and App Service authentication.
+1. Run the following commands to enable the sign-in UI and App Service authentication.

     ```console
     azd env set AZURE_USE_AUTHENTICATION true